-First step for everyone interested in doing serious photography is to shift to post-processing the raw files on computer. jpg files are good if they are to be used directly from the camera.
-Many photographers do minor tweakings on the jpg files too using various image editing programs but this practice is not good.
+The first step for everyone interested in doing serious photography is to shift to post-processing the raw files on a computer. jpg files are good if they are to be used directly from the camera.
+Many photographers do minor tweakings on the jpg files too, using various image editing programs but this practice is not good.
 Start clicking raw.
-Unfortunately there is still no consensus on the raw file format.
-Every camera manufacturer uses their own format.
+Unfortunately, there is still no consensus on the raw file format.
+Every camera manufacturer uses its own format.
 Nikon uses ‘nef’.
 Even the nef files have undergone some revisions.
-Still it is better to click raw and then post-process.
+Still, it is better to click raw and then post-process.

 Some prerequisites for post-processing –

-- Large amount of fast RAM.
+- A large amount of fast RAM.
 This is where the image is stored while working on the image editors.
 All the step-backs too use up the ram.
-High resolution images require more of ram.
-Opening multiple images further pushes the requirements.
+High-resolution images require more ram.
+Opening multiple images further push the requirements.